ga-wdi-boston/rails-activerecord-one-to-many/README.md

 The problem here is that we are showing all the songs.
 We want to show __ONLY__ the songs for each album.

-* Lets try add a URL parameter to get find only the songs for a specific album.
+* Let's try add a URL parameter to find only the songs for a specific album.

 ```
 def index